* Scholarships: March 14

-Established in 1968 and awarded annually for the two best essays written by freshmen in an English Department course (creative writing courses are excluded); these prizes are approximately $125.
+Established in 1968 and awarded annually for the two best essays written by first-year students in an English Department course (Creative writing courses are excluded.)
+Each award is $125.

 William F. Vilas Prizes

-Established by Anna M. Vilas in 1912 and awarded each year for the two best essays written by undergraduates in upper level English Department courses (creative writing courses are excluded).
-The Vilas Prizes are approximately $200 for the best essay and $100 for the second best essay.
+Established by Anna M. Vilas in 1912 and awarded annually for the two best essays written by undergraduates in upper-level English Department courses.
+(Creative writing courses are excluded.)
+The awards are $200 for the best essay and $100 for the second best essay.

 The Standish Henning Shakespeare Prize

-This award was established by Professor Andrew Weiner (emeritus) in recognition of his teacher and colleague Professor Standish Henning (emeritus).
-An award of approximately $100 will be given to the best essay written by an undergraduate in one of the upper level Shakespeare courses taught in the department.
+Established by Professor Andrew Weiner (emeritus) in recognition of his teacher and colleague Professor Standish Henning (emeritus).
+Awarded for the best essay written by an undergraduate in one of the English Department's upper-level Shakespeare courses.
+The award is $100

 English 100 Writing Awards